Compare Voltage Converter Step Down Transformers

 Price Guide for USA STXP-U Series and Japanese STXP-J Series Appliance Converters to run Australian mains AC 240V

-8ZED Step Down Voltage Converters 24 mth Warranty, serving Australia, NZ, PNG, Fiji and Pacific Islands since 2007
+8ZED Step Down Voltage Converters 2-yr Warranty, serving Australia, NZ, PNG, Fiji and Oceania since 2007.

 8ZED Voltage Converters 110V/120V AC American Appliance

-24 month warranty.
-8ZED STXP U series voltage step down transformers optimise performance of US & Canadian appliances.
-Supercede ST series.
+24-month warranty.
+8ZED STXP U series voltage step down transformers optimises the performance of US & Canadian appliances.
+Supersede ST series.
 Safer high quality pressed metal pin sockets power and thermal overload protection cut off.

 8ZED Toroidal Voltage Converters 110V/120V AC American Appliance

-24 month warranty.
-Isolated transformers built to optimise safety and extend performance of US & Canadian appliances.
+24-month warranty.
+Isolated transformers built to optimise safety and extend the performance of US & Canadian appliances.

 8ZED Voltage Converters - 100V AC Japanese Appliance

-24 month warranty.
-8ZED STXP J series models supercede ST series of Voltage Converters.
-Optimise performance and extend life of Japanese appliances.
+24-month warranty.
+8ZED STXP J series models supersede ST series of Voltage Converters.
+Optimise performance and extend the life of Japanese appliances.
 Safer high quality pressed metal pin sockets power and thermal overload protection cut off.

-24 month warranty.
-Isolated transformers built to optimise safety and extend performance of Japanese appliances.
+24-month warranty.
+Isolated transformers are built to optimise safety and extend the performance of Japanese appliances.